hydrodynamicstability/Perspectives-on-Applied-Statistics/statprinc.md

 - Seek statistical methods by their fitness for purpose, rather than those that are familiar, convenient, or even innovative and fancy.

+- Know the difference between exploratory and confirmatory; be wary of doing both on the same data set.

 - Collaboration and communication will determine success or failure.

     - [Further discussion](collaborate.md)